muzzley/muzzley-intel-iot-led-strip/README.md

 ### Other Requirements

 It is also required:
-  - Intel® IoT Devkit1.0 image in the SD card
+  - Latest Intel® IoT Devkit image in the SD card (Galileo boards only)
   - Muzzley account